Back in the day there were time clocks.

 - Having one last conversation

-Except…all of these “one lasts” are rarely the last one.
-Good Technology found that more than 80% of people work an additional seven hours a week after leaving the office.
+Except … all of these “one lasts” are rarely the last one.
 There are fewer and fewer boundaries between work and home.

 Also by Melissa Gratias on WorkWell: